 “We will soon be at the Fushiogami Shrine.
 Let’s take lunch there.”

-Eating lunch in this natural setting was also wonderful!
+Eating lunch in the natural setting of Kumano Kodo was wonderful!

 We took a lunch break at the Fushiogami Tea House that is at the side of the Fushiogami Shrine.
 This is about four kilometers from where we set out.
 It seemed farther, perhaps because we walked so leisurely, but in any case I was looking forward to having lunch.